jhennies/amst/scripts/README.md

     --suppress_x 0
     --source_range 0

+Explanations:
+ - median: Median-smoothing of the displacements before application.
+Specifies the radius of this median filter
+ - gauss: Gaussian smoothing of the displacements before application.
+Specifies the gaussian sigma
+ - n_workers: Number of CPU cores used for calculation
+ - pattern: File pattern of the input slices.
+The default *.tif is usually fine for a folder of tif slices.
+ - suppress_x: If set to 1, only the y component of the displacements is applied to the slices
+ - source_range: Defines a subset of the input tif slices.
+The size of the subset must match the number of entries in the displacement file.
 ### Tipps and tricks

 To apply the displacements as they are coming from the Fiji plugin use median=0, gauss=0 and suppress_x=0.